 This adds to the overall thickness of the wire used.
 Known as the gauge of the fence.

-Fabric with extruded wire is a process where a polymer coating is pulled over the wire used to build the chain link mesh.
+Fabric with extruded wire is a process where a polymer coating is pulled over the wire used to build the vinyl coated chain link mesh.

 Extruded coatings are thicker than fused and bonded coatings.
 This makes the wire mesh slightly thicker.

 It is the least expensive way to add color to the fence.
-Extruded black chain link fence is often chosen for residential applications.
+Extruded black fabric is often chosen for residential applications.

-However, taller heights are available for commercial and industrial applications.
+However, taller heights are available for commercial applications.

-Chain link fence fabric that is extruded and bonded uses the same process as extruded fence.
+Vinyl coated chain link fabric that is extruded and bonded uses the same process as extruded fence.
 However, it also includes an adhesive to glue the coating to the wire.

 This helps prevent peeling or cracking over time.
-Mainly used for commercial projects, most fence companies don’t even offer this type of coating to residential customers.
+Mainly used for commercial projects, most fence companies don’t even offer this type of coating to homeowners.

 Fused and Bonded Chain Link Fence Fabric

-Fused and bonded chain link fence uses a process to actual fuse the polymer coating to the wire.
+Fused and bonded vinyl coated chain link fence uses a process to actually fuse the polymer coating to the wire.

 While it is the thinest of the coatings, it is also the strongest.

-Fused and bonded coating can take more abuse than the others and is the least likely to peel or crack.
+The coating can take more abuse than the others and is the least likely to peel or crack.
 As a result, it is also the most expensive.
-Generally used for industrial applications.

 Black Framework and Fittings

 The posts and rails, called the “framework” can also have the black color on a chain link fence.
-The components used to attach the fabric to the framework and the gates to the posts are called “fittings”.
+The components used to attach the vinyl coated chain link fabric to the framework and the gates to the posts are called “fittings”.

 Light mil finishes on black chain link fence is a process of coating the pipe and fittings almost like powder coating.